David Ryall

-David John Ryall (5 January 1935 – 25 December 2014) was an English stage, film and television character actor.
+David John Ryall (5 January 1935 – 25 December 2014) was an English stage, film and television actor.
 He had leading roles in Lytton's Diary and Goodnight Sweetheart, as well as memorable roles in Dennis Potter's The Singing Detective and Andrew Davies's adaptation of To Play the King.
-He also portrayed Billy Buzzle in the ITV sitcom Bless Me, Father and Frank in the BBC sitcom Outnumbered.
+He also portrayed Billy Buzzle in the ITV sitcom Bless Me, Father and Grandad Frank in the BBC sitcom Outnumbered.

 Early life

 Born in Shoreham-by-Sea, Sussex, Ryall was educated at Shoreham and Wallington grammar schools.
 He received a scholarship to the Royal Academy of Dramatic Art in 1962; during which time he won the Caryl Brahms Award for a Musical.